 Key Benefits & Features

 - Know which US agency owns and operates the land you’re on or are heading to.
-Use the Setting’s ‘gear’ to select which agencies you want displayed to create your own custom map.
+Use the “Layers” icon to select which agencies you want displayed to create your own custom map.
 (Hint, the toggles are color coded to the color each layer is displayed in.)

-- Links are provided to each agency’s website included in the app, so that you can further your research as to what land use rules apply for each public land type – such as permits, fees, activities allowed and limits of stay.
+- Links are provided to each agency’s website within the app, so that you can further your research as to what land use rules apply for each public land type – such as permits, fees, activities allowed, and limits of stay.

 - Map layers are stored on device – no internet connection required.

-- If you have an internet connection (or have cached them before going out of signal), you can utilize Apple’s standard and satellite view maps as the base layer underneath the public land overlays.
+- If you have an internet connection (or have cached them before going out of signal), you can utilize the built in Apple Maps and satellite view maps as the base layer underneath the public land overlays.

-- If you have GPS access on your device, click the ‘Locate Me’ arrow to show your present location – know what type of land you’re on right now!
+- If you have GPS access on your device, click the ‘Locate Me’ icon to show your present location – know what type of land you’re on right now!

-- Built in search, to locate anything that Apple maps supports (requires internet access) – including cities, states, zip codes, addresses and points of interest.
+- Built in search tool locates anything on device maps supports (requires internet access) – including cities, states, zip codes, addresses and points of interest.
 A pin is dropped at the search location.